What is an RFQ?

-According to some websites, a request for quote (RFQ) is a fundamental building block for establishing profitable partnerships between a contract manufacturer or job shop and a product developer.
-It’s the key to getting “your product, your way.”
+A request for quote (RFQ) is a fundamental building block for establishing profitable partnerships between a contract manufacturer or job shop and a product developer.
+It’s the key to successfully get a product manufactured with the correct specifications, materials, quantities, fit, finish and that passes all testing requirements.
+In a nutshell it is essential to capturing all the details required between the brand and the contract manufacturer.

 Creating an RFQ is the first step in selecting a new or existing supplier to produce a high quality part with a reasonable price point at your time of need, says Frank Russo in article published in the e-zine MMS.
 “An RFQ is your initial communication with potential suppliers to express your expectations for a job.
 A well-crafted RFQ is essential to the sourcing process and must provide crucial details to contract manufacturers who will determine if they can perform the job.
 Detailed RFQs allow suppliers to prepare accurate quotes that minimize the potential for cost overruns, delivery delays and products that don’t meet your requirements.”
 A comprehensive RFQ also allows you to evaluate the value of different suppliers, because sourcing a part is not just about price.
 And last, but not least, a solid RFQ opens a dialog between you and prospective suppliers to address design and manufacturing issues, as well as material options.